According to the International Chamber of Commerce (ICC):

 What does FOB stand for?
 FOB is one of the internationally accepted incoterms and may stand for ‘free on board’ or ‘freight on board’ and means the shipping process when the seller is responsible for the delivery of products on board the vessel that was chosen by the buyer to a named port of shipment.

 📌 Note: To ensure smooth shipping of items globally, the International Chamber of Commerce (ICC) publishes a set of 11 Incoterms (international commercial terms) that specify the responsibilities of sellers and buyers.
 Incoterms 2020 is the latest edition that is still in effect.

 However, the legal ‘free on board’ definition may differ from country to country so it’s better to consult the local attorney before using it to avoid misunderstanding and misuse of incoterms in the contract, as well as ensure that you’re shipping goods in accordance with a local law.

 What does FOB destination mean?

 The FOB destination is often used in international sales contracts but can also be used to be more specific about when or where the seller must deliver.
-To find out if your FOB destination is different from your FOB origin, you should always check with your supplier and make sure you have all of your contracts in order.

 What does FOB shipping point mean?